wiztools/moneylib/README.md

 ## Foundation

 The library is written on the foundation of NOD, or **Number Of Decimals**, for each currency.
-For example, for USD, 100 cents make a dollar, and hence the NOD is 2.
+For example, for USD, 100 cents make a dollar, which means need to represent pennies in 2 digits (00-to-99) before bumping up the dollar part, and hence the NOD is 2.
 But JPY does not have the concept of a cent, meaning the NOD for that currency is 0.

 ## Usage